Why data minimization matters

 A guide to removing ROT

-1. Understand its value.
-Not all data that is ‘old’ is without value.
+2. Understand its value.
+Not all “old” data is without value.
 But you may have a significant quantity of data that has no/negligible value.
 What does value mean to your organization, how do you measure it?

-2. Understand its risk.
-Different data sets have different levels of risk; personal information for example may carry higher levels of risks depending on your jurisdiction.
-It is important to map the risk level to the data set and determine the acceptable level of risks in your context.
+3. Understand its risk.
+Different data sets have different levels of risk; personal information for example may carry higher levels of risks, depending on your jurisdiction.
+It’s important to map out the risk level per data set and determine the acceptable level of risks in your unique context.

-3. Profile and action.
-With the information assessed against a risk/value matrix you will be better able to profile the information and then action accordingly.
-Get rid of the information that you don’t need to keep any longer and that could cause undue risk to the organization.
+4. Profile and action.
+With the information assessed against a risk/value matrix, you’ll be able to better profile the information and then action accordingly.
+Get rid of the information that you don’t need and that could cause undue risk to the organization.

-Once you have the profile completed you will have a systematic set of rules against which you can analyze your various data shares and start to clean up your data corpus by disposing of data that is not required.
+Once you have the profile completed, you’ll have a systematic set of rules against which you can analyze all your data shares and start to clean up your data corpus, disposing of data that isn’t required.
 This will save you storage space and budget, while making your team members’ lives easier.
 They won’t have to wade through pages of irrelevant and outdated search results, saving them valuable time and effort.
+It’s a rare, true win/win.

-Remember, as we automate processes it is vital that the most accurate, up-to-date information is used within those processes.
-Having too much ROT can seriously hamper this goal, and cause harm, as decisions are made based on the incorrect information.
+Remember, as we automate processes it’s vital that the most accurate, up-to-date information is used within those processes.
+Having too much ROT can seriously hamper this goal and cause harm if decisions are made based on incorrect information.

 Introducing File Analysis